 A New Assessment of the Representativeness of the Social Partners

 On 31 March, the Ministry of Labour published the electoral results of the trade union organisations over the period of 2013-2016.
-These results are considered to be representative at a national and interprofessional level and among all? branches.
-The results are marked by the first place obtained by the CFDT at the expense

-of the CGT.
-This is a first in the history of French trade unionism.
+These results are considered to be representative at a national and interprofessional level and among all branches in the private sector.
+The results are marked by the first place obtained by the CFDT before the CGT.
+This swap of position is a first in the history of French trade unionism.
 In addition, for the first time, on 23 April, the Ministry of Labour also published the results of their first measurement of the audience for employer representativeness, which places Medef at the top of the list in terms of the number of employees working in a company belonging to an employers' organisation.

 An "upheaval" in the landscape of trade unions